Christian rock: 1990s–present

-This element, the worship of God, is what was originally removed from or hidden within the lyrics of early, secular rock n' roll.
-Santino described one method of changing Christian lyrics as a process that transformed “lyrics that sang of the mystical love of God into lyrics that celebrated the earthly love of woman”.
-Howard & Streck offer examples of this, comparing Ray Charles' “This Little Girl of Mine” to “This Little Light of Mine” and “Talking About You” to “Talking About Jesus”.
-They claim that because of actions such as this, despite the liberal editing of the original hymns, “gospel 'showed rock how to sing'”.
+The worship of God was originally removed from or hidden within the lyrics of early, secular rock n' roll.
+Santino described one method of changing Christian lyrics as a process that transformed "lyrics that sang of the mystical love of God into lyrics that celebrated the earthly love of woman".
+Howard & Streck offer examples of this, comparing Ray Charles' "This Little Girl of Mine" to "This Little Light of Mine" and "Talking About You" to "Talking About Jesus".
+They claim that because of actions such as this, despite the liberal editing of the original hymns, "gospel 'showed rock how to sing'".
 Howard & Streck go on to describe how the conflict between music and religion, spearheaded by southern fundamentalists, was originally racially based, but how in the sixties this moved on to a clash over the perceived lifestyle of rock musicians.

 Definitions

 There are multiple definitions of what qualifies as a "Christian rock" band.
 Christian rock bands that explicitly state their beliefs and use religious imagery in their lyrics, like Servant, Third Day, and Petra, tend to be considered a part of the contemporary Christian music (CCM) industry.

 Other bands perform music influenced by their faith or containing Christian imagery, but see their audience as the general public.
 For example, Bono of U2 combines many elements of spirituality and faith into his lyrics, but the band is not directly labeled as a "Christian rock" band.

 Such bands are sometimes rejected by the CCM rock scene and may specifically reject the CCM label.

 Other bands may experiment with more abrasive musical styles.
 Beginning in the 1990s and 2000s there was much wider acceptance even by religious purists of Christian metal, Christian industrial and Christian punk.
 Many of these bands are on predominantly Christian record labels, such as Tooth and Nail Records and Facedown Records.

 Rock artists, such as Switchfoot, do not claim to be "Christian bands", but include members who openly profess to be Christians or at times may feature Christian thought, imagery, scripture or other influences in their music.